 United but unique

-This is the hallmark of the "connected ski areas" of France.
-Vast areas of trails spread over several resorts with distinct but complementary tourist offerings, as well as packages which mean you can ski from one resort or valley to another… It’s a real treat for lovers of all kinds of skiing who can enjoy an exceptional ski experience in France.
+This is the hallmark of France's linked ski areas: vast swathes of trails spread over several resorts with distinct but complementary tourist features, as well as packages which mean you can ski from one resort or valley to another.
+It’s a treat for all kinds of skiers and allows for superb long days out on the slopes.
 Here’s a small selection of the major ski areas to explore this winter.

-The 3 Vallées, one of the largest in the world
+The 3 Vallées: one of the largest ski domaines in the world

-In the heart of the Northern Alps, the 3 Vallées is one of the largest ski areas in the world.
-Eight resorts (Courchevel, La Tania, Méribel, Brides-les-Bains, Les Menuires, Saint-Martin-de-Belleville, Val Thorens and Orelle), 600km of slopes between 1300m and 3230m high, 200 lifts, 25 connected peaks...
-Whether you’re a beginner, a seasoned skier or a free rider, the best skiing awaits you in the heart of the 3 Vallées!
-No buses needed, the whole ski area is accessible on skis.
+At the heart of the northern Alps, the 3 Vallées is one of the largest ski areas in the world.
+With eight resorts (Courchevel, La Tania, Méribel, Brides-les-Bains, Les Menuires, Saint-Martin-de-Belleville, Val Thorens and Orelle), 600km of slopes between 1,300m and 3,230m, 200 lifts and 25 connected peaks, there's never enough time to explore it all - and no buses are needed, as the whole area is accessible on skis.

-In one day, you can easily travel to the foot of the glaciers at Val Thorens, descend the vast snowy expanses of the Menuires or pose in front of the cliffs at the Vallée des Avals in Courchevel.
-85% of the ski area is more than 1800m high and, with the biggest collection of artificial snow making equipment in France, snow is guaranteed throughout the season.
+All in a day, you can head to the foot of the glaciers at Val Thorens, descend the vast snowy expanses of the Menuires or pose in front of the cliffs at the Vallée des Avals in Courchevel.
+An enormous 85% of the ski area is at over 1,800m and, with the largest collection of artificial snow-making equipment in France, the white stuff is guaranteed throughout the season.

 Close to Lake Geneva and in the heart of the Chablais massif, Portes du Soleil has an astonishing 280 runs.
 It connects 12 resorts and two countries: France (Abondance, Avoriaz, Châtel, La Chapelle d'Abondance, Les Gets, Montriond, Morzine and St Jean d'Aulps) and Switzerland.